vgc-carneiro/oktara-logistics-management/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/) >= 1.29

 ## Running the app

+### IMPORTANT

+Before the execution, there are two steps to consider:
+1. This project uses a [Google Maps API](https://developers.google.com/maps/documentation), so for the complete use of the functions developed here, you **must** put your [credential key](https://developers.google.com/maps/get-started#api-key) in the file: **./web-logistics/src/shared/components/Map/key.ts**

+2. The Warehouse location is: **latitude: -23.315089, longitude: -51.175864**, therefor is **strongly** recommended to use packages location near the Warehouse location.

 ### Docker
 For executing the project, you just need to run the following command: